sodafoundation/architecture-analysis/arch-design/delfin/PerformanceMonitoringAPIs.md

                     type: array
                     items:
                       type: object
-                      description: list of metrics with supported Units and its description
+                      description: List of metrics with supported Units and its description
                       properties:
                         unit:
                           type: string